 - pot of simmering water

 When tea staining fabric, I find it best to fill a pot with water and heat on the stove to a low simmer.
 After it reaches a simmer add a bunch of tea bags.
-Using a wooden spoon stir the teas bags to release the tea.
+Using a wooden spoon stir the tea bags to release the tea.
 After you get the darkness of the tea desired, add your pillow covers.

-Now a days we have Keruig machines in our homes.
-Yes K-cups work for this process.
+Nowadays we have Keruig machines in our homes.
+Yes, K-cups work for this process.
 I recommend one K-cup of tea or coffee.

-Because the water is warm the tea activates into the fabric easily.
+Because the water is warm the tea activates the fabric easily.
 Next, take the pot carefully to the sink and squeeze the water out well.
 Hang them to dry.
 The drying process isn’t too long.

 Where I Find The Iron Transfers For These Winter Pillows